Oronce Fine: Astronomy and geography

-In 1542 Fine published De mundi sphaera (On the Heavenly Spheres), a popular astronomy textbook whose woodcut illustrations were much appreciated.
+In 1542 Fine published the astronomy textbook De mundi sphaera (On the Heavenly Spheres), which included woodcut illustrations.
 His writing on astronomy included guides to the use of astronomical equipment and methods (e.g. the ancient practice of determining longitude through the coordinated observation of lunar eclipses from two fixed points with enough distance between them to make the phenomena appear at different times of the night).
 He also described more recent innovations, such as an instrument he called a méthéoroscope (an astrolabe modified by adding a compass).

 Explanatory work was complemented by direct contributions.
 His woodcut map of France (1525) is one of the first of its kind.
 He constructed an ivory sundial in 1524, which still exists.

-Fine's heart-shaped (cordiform) map projection of 1531 may be his most famous illustration, and was frequently employed by other notable cartographers, including Peter Apian and Gerardus Mercator.
+Fine's heart-shaped (cordiform) map projection of 1531 was frequently employed by other cartographers, including Peter Apian and Gerardus Mercator.
 The map bore a dedicatory inscription that said:

 Oronce Fine of the Dauphiny to the Reader: We offer to you, Dear Reader, a representation of the entire world according to the views of modern Geographers and Hydrographers, preserving the proportion of the centre to both the Equator and the latitudes, laid out on a plane in the form of a double human heart; of which the left comprises the northern part and the right the Southern part of the World.
 Therefore, receive this small gift kindly; and thank Christian Wechel, by whose good will and at whose expense I have shared it with you.
 Farewell, July, 1531.

 Fine attempted to reconcile discoveries in the New World with old medieval legends and information (derived from Ptolemy) regarding the Orient.
 Thus, on one of his two world maps, Nova Universi Orbis Descriptio (1531), the legend marked Asia covers both North America and Asia, which were represented as one landmass.
 He used the toponym "America" for South America, and thus Marco Polo's Mangi, Tangut and Catay appear on the shores of the present-day Gulf of Mexico.
 On the same map, Fine drew Terra Australis to the south, including the legend "recently discovered but not yet completely explored", by which he meant the discovery of Tierra del Fuego by Ferdinand Magellan.